Manchester United boss Erik ten Hag blocks sale of Anthony Martial and Donny van de Beek - Paper Talk

-Plus: Jules Kounde has thrown his £55 million move to Chelsea into doubt after turning up unannounced for Sevilla's pre-season tour; Cristiano Ronaldo is willing to take a big pay cut in order to exit Man Utd
+Plus: Jules Kounde has thrown his £55m move to Chelsea into doubt after turning up unannounced for Sevilla's pre-season tour; Cristiano Ronaldo is willing to take a big pay cut in order to exit Man Utd

 All the top stories and transfer rumours from Friday's national newspapers...